Species Introduction

 ✓ Expert Tip

-Consider using a feeding ring to prevent food from floating away and ensure all fish have access.
+Consider using a feeding ring to prevent food from floating away and ensure all fish get their share.

 Q: What are the best tank mates for Mickey Mouse Long Fin Platies?